Revelation 22:17 and Rapids Below Alberta Falls, Rocky Mountain National Park, Colorado.

 Come to Jesus

 We often find peace in nature.
 The Bible uses the peace of nature to illustrate the ultimate peace in Christ.
 Come to Jesus and drink of the waters of everlasting life.

 Revelation 22 gives us a glimpse of the world to come.
 In that new world nature and creation will be transformed.
 There the Tree of Life will grow and the River of Life will flow.
 Come eat, drink and live.

 Don’t miss a daily photo and verse.
 Sign up for our email.

-Psalm 57:10-11 and a Sunset Sky, Loess Bluffs National Wildlife Refuge, Missouri.
-“For Your lovingkindness is great to the heavens and Your truth to the clouds.
-Be exalted above the heavens, O God; Let Your glory be above all the … Continue reading →
+Psalm 108:4-5 and Sunrise Hits the Otter Cliffs of Acadia National Park, Maine.
+“For Your lovingkindness is great above the heavens, and Your truth reaches to the skies.
+Be exalted, O God, above the heavens, and Your glory above all … Continue reading →